buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 ``notify_events``
     (optional)
-    A dictionary of events to be notified on the IRC channels.
+    A list or set of events to be notified on the IRC channels.
     At the moment, irc bot can listen to build 'start' and 'finish' events.
+It can also notify about missing workers and their return.
     This parameter can be changed during run-time by sending the ``notify`` command to the bot.
+Note however, that at the buildbot restart or reconfig the notifications listed here will be turned on for the specified channel and nicks.
+On the other hand, removing events from this parameters will not automatically stop notifications for them (you need to turn them off for every channel with the ``notify`` command).

 ``noticeOnChannel``
    (optional, disabled by default)